ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

  **Final Words**

 Finally i realized many flaws in the build-up process and result.
-This is an interesting project on how to build high-scalable web-application infrastucture.
+This is an interesting project on how to build simple high-scalable web-application infrastucture.
 I'm sure will keep update and improving many aspect of this project.